ovh/docs/pages/account/customer/iam-control-panel-access/guide.en-us.md

 ---
-title: How to log in to the OVHcloud Control Panel using OVHcloud IAM
+title: How to create an IAM policy to allow a user to log to the OVHcloud Control Panel
 excerpt: "Find out how to grant the minimum rights required to log to the OVHcloud Control Panel"
 updated: 2023-07-03
 ---